cmadusankahw/scala-spark-recommendation-system/README.md

 ## Instruction to Run

-  > This project is built with sbt (space)
+  > This project is built with sbt
-  > Invoke the **sbt compile** project at the root folder project directory (space)
+  > Invoke the **sbt compile** project at the root folder project directory
-  > Besides loading build.sbt, the compile task is also loading settings from assembly.sbt  (space)
+  > Besides loading build.sbt, the compile task is also loading settings from assembly.sbt
   > Run **sbt assembly**

 ## Deployment